-- 3. Specify the following on the Action tab: - Select Do not block and check the Block access by other applications box to ensure that only your own banking software has read access to the registry key. - The Generate audit events when access is denied is the default option.
+- 3. Specify the following on the Action tab: - Select Allow as the action and check Block access by other applications to ensure that only your own banking software has read access to the registry key. - The Generate audit events when access is denied is the default option.

-General Filter Action Messages Computers Networks Time limits Action n Do not block ~ Bloc k acce ss to other targets Bloc k acce ss by other applications Gen Generate audit events when access is denied Gen Generate audit events when access is allowed nmand line Exclude command line from event info Note that command line parameters can contain confidential information.
-You should only show the command line if you really need this information. command lin Ind line in ev e from event' ent'. has a highe r priority
+General Fi ilter Action Messages Computers Networks Time limits Action A llow ~ Block a Block access to other targets Block a access by other applications Genera ate aud lit events when acces s is denied Genera te aud lit events when acces s is allowed Include e comm nand line in event Exclude e comr mand line from event Note that command line parameters can contain confidential information.
+You should only show the command line if you really need this information.
+The option 'Exclude command line from event' has a higher priority than 'Include command line in event'.